-200.4 Appeals
+210.4 Appeals

 Procedures exist to enable Open Studies students to appeal certain decisions regarding academic and nonacademic matters.
-Formal appeals are often avoidable and students are therefore encouraged, in the first instance, to seek advice from Open Studies advisors in the Office of the Registrar and Student Awards.
+Formal appeals are often avoidable and students are therefore encouraged, in the first instance, to seek advice from the Open Studies Advisor.